When Life Feels Stuck-

 A missed opportunity to do good can typically be made-up at another time and the consequences of most indulgences can be remedied with a little extra exercise.
 Other choices more complicated.
 Perhaps we deeply regret getting married and/or divorced, our chosen career path, the choice to have (or not have) children, or a great big sinful decision that simply cannot be undone no matter how much we wish it could be.

 Whatever the cause, regret can quickly become psychologically and spiritually debilitating.
 This is especially true if we allow ourselves to get stuck in the quagmire of “what if” and “if only” thinking.
-When this happens, we spend an inordinate amount of time wondering what life would look like if only we had made another decision or wishing we had taken another route in life.
+When we get caught in the trap of “what if’s”, we spend an inordinate amount of time wondering what life would look like if only we had made another decision or wishing we had taken another route in life.

 That said.